The Push For Mental Health Days

 New Work Culture Warrants New Policies

 During the height of the pandemic, amidst closings and quarantines, many companies prioritized the mental health and wellness of their employees by offering mandatory vacation days, flexible or hybrid schedules, and access to apps that promote wellbeing.
-However, with the worst part of the pandemic seemingly in the past, the emphasis on overall health as a priority has slowly diminished, leaving some workers feeling burned out.
+However, employees say the emphasis on overall health as a priority has slowly diminished, leaving them feeling burnt out and unsupported.

 In a survey conducted by Mind Share Partners, it was revealed that 84% of workers (across several demographics) reported workplace-induced mental distress in 2021.
 The largest contributing factors leading to this steep 84% were emotionally draining work itself, challenges with work/life balance, and a lack of recognition from executives.
 Historically, United States workers are among the most stressed in the world, certainly exacerbated over the last few years.
-According to Gallup’s Global Workplace report, 57% of Americans (a makeup of 62% women and 52% men) reported feeling daily stress compared to 43% of the rest of the world.
-Fortunately, however, there are practices Monster suggests companies could consider implementing to remedy the widespread feelings of burnout and mental unwellness:
+According to Gallup’s Global Workplace report, 57% of Americans reported feeling daily stress compared to 43% of the rest of the world.
+Fortunately, however, there are practices Monster suggests to remedy the widespread feelings of burnout, including:

-Thanks to younger generations and the slow beginnings of a shift in perception surrounding the legitimacy of mental health, it is more common than before to be open in discussing concerns relating to one’s inner wellbeing.
-One survey reported 65% of employees had discussed their mental health at work in the past year, but in order for this trend to continue, employers need to be cognizant of the ways in which they approach and handle mental wellness as well as provide adequate solutions to address the concerns brought to their attention.
-If organizations continue to encourage their employees to be honest and transparent with their individual needs, and employees know there is no threat of termination or other negative impacts, mental health and the normalization of its prioritization might eventually become common practice.
+Thanks to younger generations and the slow shift in perception surrounding the legitimacy of mental health, it is more common than before to discuss concerns relating to one’s inner wellbeing.
+One survey reported 65% of employees had discussed their mental health at work in the past year, but in order for this trend to continue, employers need to be cognizant of the ways in which they approach and handle mental wellness as well as provide adequate solutions to address concerns.
+If organizations continue to encourage their employees to be honest and transparent with their individual needs, and employees know there is no threat of termination or other negative impacts, mental health prioritization might become common practice.

-2. Monitor The Wellbeing Of Employees Through Regular Check Ins
+2. Monitoring The Wellbeing Of Employees Through Regular Check Ins

 Mental Health Days In Practice: LinkedIn’s “LiftUp!”
 Initiative

 In the early days of the pandemic, LinkedIn reached out to its employees and asked them how they were feeling.
-After employees responded with strong feelings of burnout, overwhelm, overall discontent, and other negative experiences, the company launched the LiftUp! program.
+After employees responded with strong feelings of burnout and overall discontent, the company launched the LiftUp! program.
 This new implementation contained a series of policies that fostered a culture of care and concern among all employees.
-Arguably the most notable of the new policies was titled “RestUp!,” an initiative that included a company-wide, week long closure in April 2021 alongside allocated “Well-Being Days” and Friday half-days throughout July and August.
+Arguably the most notable of the new policies was titled “RestUp!,” an initiative that included a company-wide, week long closure in April 2021 alongside allocated “Well-Being Days” and Friday half-days throughout July and August of 2021.

-In an interview with CNN, Chief people advisor for the company, Teuila Hanson emphasized how leaders in the organization approached the current and bizarre work culture:
+In an interview with CNN, Chief people advisor for the company, Teuila Hanson emphasized how leaders in the organization approached this change:

 We looked at our survey results…the executive team put our heads together to figure out how could we systematically address these themes we are seeing with our employees.
 [LiftUp!] was really intended to figure out, what can we specifically do from a program perspective—benefits, perks to address burnout, work family balance, people feeling alone and isolated—how could we bring some surprise and delight, how can we bring some levity to our employees?